 How to teach your child to become free and fact-based thinkers in a world of the “fake media.”

 As parents we want our kids to grow up strong, healthy and able to compete in a positive way.
-Unfortunately, media is focused more on promoting negativity since they know strong emotions boost sales and viral coverage.
-Lately the US and many countries around the world are experiencing an erosion of fact-based thinking and the rise of prejudice with thought went out in the sixties when our grandparents fought for freedom and civil rights.
+These days social media is focused more on promoting negativity since they know strong emotions boost sales and viral coverage.
+Lately the US, and many countries around the world, are experiencing an erosion of fact-based thinking and the rise of prejudice we thought went out in the sixties when our parents and grandparents fought for freedom and civil rights.

-We realize that the ability to spread negative stereotypes and yes, even lies, has sky rocketed around the world with the advent of the consolidation of media companies, as well as with the advent social media.
+We realize that the ability to spread negative stereotypes and yes, even lies, has sky rocketed around the world since the consolidation of media companies about 20 years ago and especially since the advent social media.